 The secret starts at the core of the business: its workforce.
 To stay ahead of the curve, organizations need to recruit and retain diverse talent in STEM fields, Chandria says.
 The best way to do that is to start young.

 Partnering with academia to inspire young students about rewarding STEM opportunities is a forward-thinking talent acquisition approach.
 One example is the CyberPatriot Program, which was presented by the Northrop Grumman Foundation and created by the Air Force Association.

-Now in its tenth year, CyberPatriot features the National Youth Cyber Defense Competition for high school and middle school-aged youth as well as cyber camps and an elementary school education initiative.
+CyberPatriot features the National Youth Cyber Defense Competition for high school and middle school-aged youth as well as cyber camps and an elementary school education initiative.

 “A lot of what we’ve being doing [at Northrop Grumman] is focusing on STEM and developing the next generation of our workforce to make us more proactive than reactive,” says Chandria, who mentors CyberPatriot competitors.

 Chandria believes her career path has allowed her to empower and impact with immediate results.

 “Every day, we see the positive results of the work we do,” Chandria says.
 “It’s not something we have to wait years or even days to see.
 Every day, when we complete projects and collaborative efforts, we see the positive effect we have on cybersecurity.”